 - Used for a broad range of conditions

-A cupping massage involves the attachment of cup(s) to the body.
-This is through the use of heat or suction, to produce a negative pressure.
-This pressure draws and stretches the muscle tissue.
+During a cupping massage, suction cups are attached to the body.
+This is through the use of heat or pumps to create suction.
+This negative pressure draws and stretches the muscle tissue.

 The earliest written evidence of use in the